Gochujang Cucumber Salad (Oi Muchim)

 Frequently Asked Questions

-Yes, you can customize the salad by adding other vegetables like thinly sliced carrots, radishes, red bell peppers, blanched broccoli, snap peas, scallions, etc for added flavor and texture.
+Yes, you can customize the salad by adding other vegetables, such as thinly sliced carrots, radishes, red bell peppers, blanched broccoli, snap peas, and scallions, for added flavor and texture.

 Replace honey with maple syrup and use a vegan Gochujang paste to make a vegan version of this salad.